uri-raviv-lab/dplus-dev/PythonInterface/README.md

 ﻿
-This document was last updated on June 6 2023, for dplus-v5.1.0.0
+This document was last updated on August 13 2025, for dplus-v5.2.2.

 # The Dplus Python API